mehulagg/gitlab/doc/development/background_migrations.md

 # Background migrations

-Background migrations should be used to perform data migrations whenever a migration exceeds [the limits in our guidelines](database_review.md#timing-guidelines-for-migrations).
+Background migrations should be used to perform data migrations whenever a migration exceeds [the time limits in our guidelines](database_review.md#timing-guidelines-for-migrations).
 For example, you can use background migrations to migrate data that's stored in a single JSON column to a separate table instead.